leoAshu/git-essentials/README.md

     // deletes the specified branch
     // can specify more than one branch names to be deleted
     // cannot delete the current checked out branch
-    // cannot delete a branch with commits that have not been merged git branch -d <branch>
+    // git objects deletion if branch is not merged to other branch git branch -d <branch>

-    // to delete a branch with unmerged commits git branch -D <branch>
+    // force delete a not yet merged branch git branch -D <branch>

 ### Reset: